Statewide Preservation Conference

 Generous sponsors to date include Bedard Preservation and Restoration, Ian Blackman, LLC Restoration and Preservation, Merrimack County Savings Bank, N.H.
 Historical Society, ReVision Energy, and Fifield Building Relocation and Restoration, Elizabeth Durfee Hengen Preservation Consultant, Milestone Engineering & Construction, Inc., N.H.
 Community Development Finance Authority, and Samyn-D’Elia Architects, PA, and BCM Environmental & Land Law, PLLC and Warrenstreet Architects, Inc.

-Organizational Sponsors include AIA New Hampshire, Intown Concord, Historic New England, National Trust for Historic Preservation, New Hampshire Community Development Finance Authority, New Hampshire Department of Resources and Economic Development, Bureau of Historic Sites, New Hampshire Division of Historical Resources, New Hampshire Historical Society, N.H.
+Organizational Sponsors include AIA New Hampshire, Intown Concord, Historic New England, Jordan Institute and Resilient Buildings Group, National Trust for Historic Preservation, New Hampshire Community Development Finance Authority, New Hampshire Department of Resources and Economic Development, Bureau of Historic Sites, New Hampshire Division of Historical Resources, New Hampshire Historical Society, N.H.
 Land and Community Heritage Investment Program, New Hampshire Municipal Association, New Hampshire Vibrant Communities, Plan New Hampshire, Plymouth State University College of Graduate Studies, and University of New Hampshire Cooperative Extension.